hellenike/textbook/docs/topics/module4/simple-indicative-clauses/index.md

 - "When our child was born, I was already trusting my wife."
 - "After my mother died, all my problems started."

 One ancient Greek relative adverb is **ἐπειδή** which can mean "when," "after" or "since."
 Notice its resemblance to the adverb you have already learned, ἔπειτα "then, next."
+This type of relative clauses uses finite verbs in the indicative mood.

 Relative pronouns, "who, which, that," are used to create a clause that further describes or defines a noun in the main clause.
 In the next section, we will introduce the relative pronoun in ancient Greek and learn in more detail how they form relative clauses.